aritro98/Autonomous-Obstacle-Avoidance-Robot/README.md

    git clone https://github.com/aritro98/Autonomous-Obstacle-Avoidance-Robot.git
    ```
 2. Open the `.ino` file in the Arduino IDE.
+3. Use Autodesk Tinkercad for circuit simulation and to visualize the connections virtually.
+This helps ensure your wiring and setup are accurate before actual assembly.
-3. Connect the Arduino UNO to your system and upload the code.
+4. Connect the Arduino UNO to your system and upload the code.
-4. Assemble the robot using the provided circuit design.
+5. Assemble the robot using the provided circuit design.

 ## Results
 The robot successfully avoids obstacles using sensor data and adjusts its movement dynamically, showcasing its potential in robotics and automation.